christopherrons/herron-bitstamp-adaptor/README.md

 * [Deploy Scripts](docs/deploy-scripts.md): Useful scripts once the application is deployed.
 * [Data Flow](docs/data-flow.md): Visualization of the application data flow.

-## Configuration
+## Events

+When the application is started it starts consuming reference data and previous day settlement prices from Kafka.

+### Bistamp

-When the application is started trading pairs configured in the [application.yml](bitstamp-consumer-server/src/main/resources/application.yml) are automatically subscribed to.
-The format is:
+When the application is started Bitstamp trading pairs configured in the [application.yml](bitstamp-consumer-server/src/main/resources/application.yml) are automatically subscribed to.
+The configuration is as follows:

 ```yml
 subscription-config: